ckeditor/ckeditor4-docs/docs/guide/dev/features/size/README.md

 ## Editor Width

-The CKEDITOR.config.width option sets the **outer size** of the entire editor interface, including the border.
+The {@linkapi CKEDITOR.config.width CKEDITOR.config.width} option sets the **outer size** of the entire editor interface, including the border.
 This configuration option accepts an integer (to denote a value in pixels) or any CSS-defined length unit, including percent (`%`).

 For example: